ezecodes/aws-services/README.md

-# Cloud store
+# Overview
-CloudStore's architecture is a modern, cloud-native design that includes components like a load balancer for distributing traffic, auto-scaling groups for managing compute resources, and a managed database service for data storage.
-Combined, these elements create a resilient platform for running an e-commerce business
+This is a cloud-native aws design that includes components like a load balancer for distributing traffic, auto-scaling groups for managing compute resources, and a managed database service for data storage.
 # Infrastructure Design Documentation

 ## VPC with Public and Private Subnets